Mashael999/Deep_learning/Proposal/Readme.md

 ## Introduction
 Instagram is a social networking service that allows people to share their interests and life by posting photos and videos online.
 Knowing the interest of Instagram pages can be detected by the first 15 posts on that page at most.

-## Purpose:
 The goal of this project is to build a deep neural network model that uses screenshots of 15 posts on an Instagram page as one image to identify the interest of that page.

-## Data Description:
+## Data Description
 The used dataset downloaded from [Kaggle](https://www.kaggle.com/bahramjannesarr/instagram-page-screen-shots-in-5-category). which contains 3770 images into 5 folders labeled as to which class they belong to.
 ##### The 5 classes are:
 - Beauty